 This clarification that a worker must be awake and ‘actually working’ to be entitled to National Minimum Wage will hopefully make your pay assessments much simpler.

-It’s important to note that the ‘working time’ details of this case only relate to National Minimum Wage.
+It’s important to note that the ‘working time’ details of this Mencap case only relates to National Minimum Wage.
 The hours spent on sleep-in shifts will still be ‘working time’ for Working Time Regulations purposes, meaning that workers are:

 - Required to work an average of/no more than 48 hours a week unless they opt-out